Deterministic Networking (detnet) Internet Drafts

 Working Group: Deterministic Networking (detnet)

-Reliable and Available Wireless (RAW) provides for high reliability and availability for IP connectivity across any combination of wired and wireless network segments.
-The RAW Architecture extends the DetNet Architecture and other standard IETF concepts and mechanisms to adapt to the specific challenges of the wireless medium, in particular intermittently lossy connectivity.
-This document defines a network control loop that optimizes the use of constrained spectrum and energy while maintaining the expected connectivity properties, typically reliability and latency.
-The loop involves DetNet Operational Plane functions, with a new recovery Function and a new Point of Local Repair operation, that dynamically selects the DetNet path(s) for the future packets to route around local degradations and failures.
+Reliable and Available Wireless (RAW) extends the reliability and availability of DetNet to networks composed of any combination of wired and wireless segments.
+The RAW Architecture leverages and extends RFC 8655, the Deterministic Networking Architecture, to adapt to challenges that affect prominently the wireless medium, notably intermittent transmission loss.
+This document defines a network control loop that optimizes the use of constrained bandwidth and energy while assuring the expected DetNet services.
+The loop involves a new Point of Local Repair (PLR) function in the DetNet Service sub-layer that dynamically selects the DetNet path(s) for packets to route around local connectivity degradation.

 Requirements for Scaling Deterministic Networks